crtclmmnt/crtclmmnt.github.io/index.md

     <ul>
       <li>
         <h3 style="text-align: left; margin-bottom: 5px;">Individual Meditation Instruction</h3>
-Individual meditation instruction is an opportunity to cultivate and deepen your meditation practice with the help of a guide.
-While it is possible to embark on this journey alone, it can be more fruitful and less confusing to bring along someone who has walked the path before you.
+<p>Individual meditation instruction is an opportunity to cultivate and deepen your meditation practice with the help of a guide.
+While it is possible to embark on this journey alone, it can be more fruitful and less confusing to bring along someone who has walked the path before you.</p>

-Individual instruction is available to small groups (1-4 people) at one rate, so bring your friends!
+<p>Individual instruction is available to small groups (1-4 people) at one rate, so bring your friends!</p>

-$50-$120 per session, sliding scale.
-Please pay what feels sustainable for your circumstances.
+<p>$50-$120 per session, sliding scale.
+Please pay what feels sustainable for your circumstances.</p>

         <h5><a href="https://thecriticalmoment.org/offerings#individual-instruction">Learn More</a></h5>
       </li>